GodotSteam/GodotSteam-Docs/docs/tutorials/voice.md

 In case you want to Steam's Voice functionality in your game, we might as well cover that too!
 This example is based partialy on this [Github repo for networked voice chat in Godot](https://github.com/ikbencasdoei/godot-voip/){ target="\_blank" } and Valve's SpaceWar example.
 There are additional ideas, details, and such from users **Punny** and **ynot01**.

+!!! warning "Notes"
-**Please note:** currently the voice playback sounds pretty choppy.
+	Currently the voice playback sounds pretty choppy.
 Personally, I have experienced this when using voice chat in the Steam client and am not really sure what causes it.
 Anyone who has any ideas is welcome to fix this example up!

 ---